 Beyond these primary connections, the Alpha 50 Evo doesn’t offer any extra inputs.
 There is no headphone jack or AUX option.

 Focal studio monitors are expensive.
 The Alpha range however is more affordable than the rest of the offerings in the Focal Audio range.
 Value-wise it is difficult to assess these studio monitors.
 The sound quality is exceptional and hard to match.

 They deliver performance levels that are usually found in more expensive gear.
 So while some monitors may be cheaper you’ll have a hard time matching this level of quality.

 If you are in the market for 5-inch monitors these are a good choice.
 Albeit on the pricey side.
 But if you are on a budget you can still find alternatives that deliver good sound quality.
 They just won’t sound as nice as the Alpha 50 Evo.

 Focal has an excellent reputation in the audiophile community.
 The Alpha range has won many fans due to the excellent sound quality.
 While this new series is still quite new there are already good reviews coming in.

 I often see reviews for studio monitors where the user has returned the speaker nearly instantly after purchase.
 These reviews often mention poor audio performance.
 But, there can often be more to this story than meets the eye (or should I say ear!).

 All loudspeakers should be ‘broken in’.
 This is the process of establishing the speaker and warming it up so to speak.
 You should expect to run the speakers for around 20-30hrs before they reach optimal performance levels.
-While you can get specific audio tracks to help with this general music is fine.
-But, if possible aim for more low-frequency heavy tracks.
-These help the mechanical elements to settle and adjust to the environment.

 New speakers need to be broken in to attain maximum performance.